 - It evolves, allowing you to develop different ways to make money and still retain the core business, thus ensuring long-term success.

-Over to you, it’s time to make sure you have indentified your niche as everything you’ll need to do stems from this one key step.
+Over to you, it’s time to make sure you have identified your niche as everything you’ll need to do stems from this one key step.

 Are you a chloédigital publisher?
 Take action with this post by sending your support specialist your niche clarification.